-When one sleeps, he/she experiences an unconscious state vital for recreational and restoration of his/her body, but the brain remains active.
+When a person sleeps, he/she experiences an unconscious state vital for restoration of the body, but the brain remains active.
 The brain executes body and mind restoration through two states namely:

 Non-REM Sleep State.